Fast and Reliable Transient Simulation and Continuous Optimization of Large-Scale Gas Networks

 The settings of the network components with binary decisions are taken from a combined decision file originally provided by \url{gaslib.zib.de}.
 Initial data is generated by calculating a steady state solution for a given nomination (boundary data).
 For the simulation, the boundary data of some of the sinks (\verb|sink_5|, \verb|sink_9|, \verb|sink_21|, \verb|sink_113|, \verb|sink_116|, \verb|sink_122|) are taken time-dependent as well as the controls of the compressor stations, see Figures~\ref{figure:GL582_BCs} and~\ref{figure:GL582_controlsHad}, respectively.

 The adaptive simulations are run with tolerances ranging from \num{e-1} to \num{e-4}.
 Running the compressor stations needs a certain amount of energy and is relatively costly.
 Thus, one target is to run the network at minimal compressor costs.
 Also, consumers like big companies nominate a certain amount of gas and may additionally have some contractual agreements relating to the pressure of the gas provided.
 Hence, the aim is to fulfil these requirements in order to prevent contractual penalties.
 Having these examples in mind, we define the target functional to be given by the total energy consumption of the five compressor stations supplemented by the $L^2$-norm of the difference between the actual pressure and a target pressure at selected nodes.
-These are \verb|sink_9|, \verb|sink_113|, \verb|sink_116|, and \verb|sink_122|, the location of which can be found in Figure~\ref{fig:GL582-Topology}.
+These are $S:=\{\verb|sink_9|, \verb|sink_113|, \verb|sink_116|, \verb|sink_122|\}$, the location of which can be found in Figure~\ref{fig:GL582-Topology}.
 Thus, the objective function with appropriate weights reads